Melktert: South African Milk Tart

 instructions

-• Cream the butter and add the sugar.
-Beat in the egg and almond extract.
-Stir in the flour and salt.
+• Stir in the flour and salt.
 Knead until a soft dough has formed.
 Chill for 10 minutes.

-• In a heat proof bowl, whisk together the eggs, sugar, cornstarch, flour and vanilla.
+• In a heat proof bowl, whisk together the sugar, flour, cornstarch, salt, eggs and vanilla extract.
 Set aside.

-• In a medium size saucepan, heat the milk and butter at medium setting.
-Do not bring to a rolling boil.
+• In a medium saucepan over medium heat, heat the milk and butter together, stirring until the butter is melted.
+Do not boil.

 • Pour the filling into the pie crust and let cool completely.
-Refrigerate until serving.
+Refrigerate 2-3 hours or until ready to serve.
 Sprinkle with cinnamon before serving.

 notes